 The X100V camera software is very good at tracking and seeing objects and defining what it should focus on, but the lens has slow reflexes and can’t keep up with what the camera sees.
-This results in quite a few missed shots especially if your shooting kids, and especially at close distances which really challenges autofocus.
+This results in quite a few missed shots especially if you are shooting with kids, and especially at close distances which really challenges autofocus.

 You will get better faster acquisition in low light which is an important upgrade over the X100F, but the lens still performs very similar to the X100F, so you still need to be slow and deliberate with the way you shoot.
-This isn’t necessarily a bad thing, it’s still a very effective way of shooting with great results.
+This isn’t necessarily a bad thing.

 If you want a faster more responsive camera this is not a significant upgrade to the X100F when it comes to autofocus, but it is more intelligent in low light.

 This is not a criticism of the camera either.
 Because honestly, what other compact APS-C camera does it better?
 I’m just bringing this up because a lot of people, like myself, were thinking that this new lens would mean faster AF.
 Like the X-T3 with the XF23mm f2, but it gets nowhere near that level of performance.
 I would say it’s probably slower than any of the XF f1.4 lenses paired with an X-T3 even though the camera has a much significant boost to AF acquisition.

 This is kind of a dump point to make, but for whatever reason, nerds care about what temperature cameras run at, so I’m letting you know that this does get warm.
-Because of this, there are limitations to record limits of 4k and 1080p.
+Because of this, there are limitations to recording video at 4k and 1080p.
 4k has a 10-minute limit and 1080p has a 15-minute limit.